-Construction stage Construction activity per program Activity details Site establishment and construction Earthworks to prepare the Project Site and construction areas Initial site clearing and grading works.
-Earthworks may involve small amounts of cut and fill to achieve the necessary design levels across the site Trenching for underground utilities and services would be installed such as stormwater, water and sewer reticulation, electrical cables, and (internal) gas pipes between the gas receiving station and the gas turbine locations Preparation and construction of foundations.
-Deep piling is expected to support the heaviest infrastructure such as the gas turbines, generator and the main step-up transformers while shallower piling or pad type foundations would underpin the foundations where the proposed surface loads are less (e.g. site office/administration buildings, car park).
-Final numbers and depth of foundation piles will be subject to detailed design, as is the piling method (i.e. bored; driven; vibration piling) Reinforced concrete slabs would be constructed in certain pavement areas, with other areas being surfaced with crushed rock or other suitable materials Construction Balance of plant, switchyard construction, & turbine installation Installation of major plant items associated with the gas turbines including all above ground civil, mechanical, electrical plant equipment Installation of electrical switchyard Commissioning Commissioning and testing (excluded from construction scope) Program of testing and certification of all Project components, systems, and processes to demonstrate the Project can operate to the required standards before commencing operation Post- construction/dem obilisation Demobilisation Removal of construction equipment, site fencing and construction compounds Installation and establishment of landscaping
+Construction stage Construction activity per program Activity details shallower piling or pad type foundations would underpin the foundations where the proposed surface loads are less (e.g. site office/administration buildings, car park).
+Final numbers and depth of foundation piles will be subject to detailed design, as is the piling method (i.e. bored; driven; vibration piling) Reinforced concrete slabs would be constructed in certain pavement areas, with other areas being surfaced with crushed rock or other suitable materials Establishment of car parking, site access roads, fabrication and laydown areas within Precinct 3B, shown on Figure 2-2 Construction Balance of plant, switchyard construction, & turbine installation Installation of major plant items associated with the gas turbines including all above ground civil, mechanical, electrical plant equipment Installation of electrical switchyard Use of car parking, site access roads, fabrication and laydown areas within Precinct 3B Construction and occupation of 200 bed Temporary Workforce Accommodation Facility Commissioning Commissioning and testing (excluded from construction scope) Program of testing and certification of all Project components, systems, and processes to demonstrate the Project can operate to the required standards before commencing operation Post- construction/demo bilisation Demobilisation Removal of construction equipment, site fencing and construction compounds Installation and establishment of landscaping Relinquishment of Precinct 3B to landowner Demobilisation of Temporary Workforce Accommodation Facility and relinquishment of area to landownder